neriyashul/tfilatunes/README.md

 # tfilatunes
 ## About ##
-Tfilatunes is a collaborative collection of songs and tunes for tfilot (Jewish prayers).
+Tfilatunes is a "musical parody" sharing platform for tfilot (Jewish prayers), meaning a collaborative collection of songs and melodies for tfilot.

 The URL of the website is https://tfilatunes.com